Copyright © 1965 by Theosophical University Press.

 Our greatest hope lies in the fact that Truth does exist.
 Through the millennia it has come down to us like a river whose source is in the Unknown.
 At times its current flows strong and clear over the surface of the earth, enriching human hearts.
 At other times, not finding a channel of receptive minds, it disappears and moves quietly underground, and the soil it once made fertile lies fallow.
 But always the river flows.

 How has this "wisdom of the ages" been passed down to us?
-Has it not been through the lives and works of the great teachers of the past — the Master Jesus, Gautama Buddha, Krishna, Muhammad, Confucius, Lao-tzu, Plato and others?
+Has it not been through the lives and works of the great teachers of the past — Jesus, Gautama Buddha, Krishna, Muhammad, Confucius, Lao-tzu, Plato and others?
 Each of them labored with one end in view: to revive in the consciousness of man a recognition of his divine potential and to restate the spiritual values embedded in the sacred traditions of antiquity.
 Each one, in his own way, helped the river of Truth to flow anew in the fields of human endeavor and to refresh the parched souls of those whose faith had become weakened.

 Why do these barren periods recur, when at the core of all the great religions and philosophies we find the identic principles of right thought and action, the selfsame nucleus of inspiration?
 Was it the fault of the teachers or their teachings?
 Or was it the inability of their contemporaries to grasp sufficiently the portent of the message and pass it on in its purity?
 These and many other related questions are considered in the discussions that follow.